jd2rogers2/aws-learning-crud-mvp/docs/aws-cloud-practitioner-learnings.md

 - 1 is created by default when account is made
 - elastic IPs
     - persist across EC2 shutdowns and restarts
-    - pay when unused (because AWS has to keep the registered)
+    - pay when unused (because AWS has to keep them registered)
 - EC2 private IPs are fixed across restarts
 - VPC flow logs
     - all IP traffic for VPC